trevornunes/FCEUXpb/README.md

 Default game startup:

-1. Create a directory on your playbook in the 'misc' folder e.g.  z:/misc/nes/roms
+1. On first run, the ROM directory on your playbook in the 'misc' folder e.g. misc/nes/roms will be created for you.
 2. Put your .nes files ( .zip not supported yet ) in this directory.
-3. You can tap the top left portion of the screen and it will autoload the next rom in the directory.
+3. You can tap the top left portion of the screen and it will present you with a ROM selector.
 4. Swipe down from top of screen to see the TCO controls layout
    - You can move each 'key' around as you like, the game will pause during this time, swipe down again to go back.